 We post these questions as a starting point for your discussion.

-Printable versions of each guide are available on the right.
+Printable versions of each guide are available by clicking on the images below.

 1) In Before Happiness, Shawn discusses how our prior notions of reality can often cloud our perceptions of what is possible.
 What were your notions about happiness before reading this book?
 What changed after reading